shubham2203/stock-prediction-using-machine-learning/README.md

 The webs app couldnt be deployed because of conflict in package dependencies which couldnt be resolved while deploying using Streamliy

-* Steps to run this app on your pc/laptop
+ Steps to run this app on your pc/laptop
-1.Clone this repository
+* Clone this repository
-2.Install packages mentioned in requirements.text
+* Install packages mentioned in requirements.text
-3.In terminal go the the app.py file location
+* In terminal go the the app.py file location
-4.type " streamlit run app.py "
+* type " streamlit run app.py "

 For more detail on this research project please refer to research paper published - https://drive.google.com/file/d/19YbOOzCpfoACDp3ZhzMKLeT306bGDgPN/view?usp=sharing